hazydream/NailHealthAdvisor/README.md

 ```

+# How to Run
+If you do not wish to train a model from scratch, you may use the pre-trained model provided in a `saved_models` directory.
+Simply load the model using `tensorflow.keras.models.load_model(path)`, for example, a path could be `"saved_models/model_{test_accuracy}"`.
+Please note that `{...}` is a placeholder and should not be included in the actual file name.

+To prevent any errors, I recommend running the notebooks in the latest version from top to bottom.
+If you encounter any errors, I suggest reviewing the code and ensuring that all necessary dependencies have been installed.
+Furthermore, it is recommended that you verify that the dataset path is correct before running the notebooks, as some of them may contain outdated dataset paths.

 # What Types of Images Are Preferred for This Project?
-Please note that this project does not offer any preprocessing utility.
+Please note that this project does not provide any preprocessing utility for images.
 Therefore, you will need to crop the picture of your nail yourself, preferably in a square or close-to-square aspect ratio.
-While there is no need to be perfect, you can refer to the dataset for example images if you are unsure.
+It is best if there is only one nail in the cropped image.
+While it is not necessary to be perfect, you can refer to the dataset for example images if you are unsure.

-# How to Run (the Unfinished for Now)
-Run the latest version of the available notebooks from top to bottom, and there should not be any errors (hopefully).

-*It is important to note that the dataset paths in some of the notebooks may be outdated.
-Therefore, please verify that the dataset path is correct before running the notebooks.*

-# Current Progress
-We have decided to switch from using a CNN built from scratch to using transfer learning.
-The initial model has finished training, but there may be some adjustments to be made in the future.
-The next step is to determine how to display the output to users.
-Currently, we have decided to display the percentage of each class, sorted from highest to lowest, as there are only 10 classes.
-However, we may consider displaying only the top n classes if deemed reasonable.